-SPINAL DISC PROBLEMS TREATMENTBack pain caused from spinal disc problems is miserable.
-Visit us at Spring Creek Medical and get it taken care of
+SPINAL DISC PAIN TREATMENTBack pain caused from spinal disc problems is miserable.
+Visit us at Spring Creek Medical in Logan and get it taken care of

 Eighty percent of people experience back pain at some point in their lives.
 For decades, doctors and scientists believed that most back pain was caused by “slipped” or “torn” discs.
-We now know this not to be true.
+We have actually now discovered that this is not true.

-Spinal discs are a critically important part of your spinal column.
-Along with the vertebrae, they perform many functions.
-The discs provide shock absorption, protecting the spinal cord and ensuring flexibility of the spine.
+Spinal discs are a critical part of your spinal column.
+Along with the vertebrae, they perform several functions.
+The discs provide shock absorption and protect the spinal cord.
+They also ensure spine flexibility.

-The spinal discs are essentially ligaments (structures connecting bones) that attach the top and bottom of each vertebra.
-They are thick, ligament-like outer rings and known as annulus fibrosis.
+The spinal discs are basically ligaments (structures connecting bones) that attach the top and bottom of each vertebra.
+They are thick outer rings and technically known as annulus fibrosis.
 These rings allow flexibility because they are arranged within the vertebrae in alternating patterns.
-They are also moving excessively to protect the vertebrae from injury.
-Inside a single annulus fibrosis is a jelly-like substance called the nucleus pulposis.
+They are also constantly moving to protect the vertebrae from injury.
+Inside each disc is a jelly-like substance called the nucleus pulposis.
 It contains some proteins, but is primarily made up of water.
-The nucleus provides more shock absorption than the annulus and acts to direct the type of movement each vertebra travels through.
+It provides more shock absorption and directs the movement for each vertebra.

-- A disc protrusion/extrusion, or “herniation”, is a more significant injury.
-It results from a complete or significant tear of the fibers of an annulus and some of the nucleus leaks through.
-A herniation can also be painful and may even cause nerve compression.
+- A disc protrusion/extrusion, or herniation, is a more significant injury.
+It is a complete or significant tear of the fibers of an annulus and some of the nucleus leaks through.
+A herniation is painful and can even cause nerve compression.
 In the most severe cases, the spinal cord can become compressed.

 - The most common disc problem suffered by adults is degenerative disc disease.
 This occurs when the nucleus loses water and small tears develop.
-The body then forms osteophytes (bone spurs), along the edges of the vertebra and the disc space narrows.
-We used to believe that this was a function of “wear and tear” as we age.
-The most recent evidence shows that there is a hereditary link to the development of degenerative disc disease.
-Degenerative disc disease can also be caused by trauma/injury.
+The body then forms osteophytes (bone spurs), along the edges of the vertebra.
+It used to be a common belief that this was a function of “wear and tear” as you age.
+However, the most recent evidence shows that there is a hereditary link to the development of degenerative disc disease.
+It can also be caused by trauma/injury.

 - Back or neck pain